mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 ## Domain complexity
 The British system thinker Derek Hitchins argue that complexity is a function of variety, connectedness and disorder.
 We perceive things as more complex if there is greater variety among components, more connections between components and the connections are tangled instead of ordered.

-I think, from experience that domain complexity is structural or dynamic, though deeply influenced by Hitchins definition.
+All that make sense, but connectedness comes comes in two flavours.
+One thing is the share number of connections, another thing is the nature of the connections.
+Are they stable or arbitrary.
+I think, dependent on the nature of the connectedness, that domain complexity is structural or dynamic.

 Structural domain complexity is what we find in nested structures such as as the component hierarchy found in products (airplanes, ships), retail assortments or project plans.
 The objects become complicated due to their internal state models, their rules and the depth of their connectedness and variability.